-Wolves midfielder Nenad Milijas has lost his appeal against
+Wolves midfielder Nenad Milijas loses red card appeal

 The midfielder was dismissed 15 minutes from time for a challenge on Mikel Arteta which boss Mick McCarthy described as a "great tackle".

 The FA upheld the red card shown by referee Stuart Attwell and Milijas will now serve a three-game ban.

 "We are hugely disappointed with today's ruling," said Wolves club secretary Richard Skirrow.

 "From the video evidence of that challenge alone, we strongly believed we had very good grounds for appeal and this was an opinion that seemed to be shared by a lot of people who have viewed the incident.

 “On further reflection, 'disappointed' doesn't seem to do justice to the feelings of everyone at the club on hearing this decision”

 "Our view that the dismissal and three-match ban would be hugely disproportionate to the alleged offence was further reinforced by other incidents in the game.